A brand magazine goes beyond straightforward advertising. It aims to provide readers with original, engaging content that will inspire and inform

 Brian Chesky, CEO, Airbnb

 Based on this data, the editorial team at the magazine will look to include material about these locations in the next issue.
 The editorial team atBumble Magtook a similar approach when they reached out to the brand’s committed social media followers for content ideas.

 We’ve examined some of the deeper benefits that a brand can gain from a print magazine in terms of consumer behaviour, but that’s not to say that there aren’t measurable financial benefits too.
 For example, as Tess MacLeod, VP of publishing and media at Net-a-Porter, reported:

-What’s clear from reviewing the various brand magazines available is that there is no one-size-fits-all approach to be taken: any brand should carefully analyse what exactly it is hoping to gain from such a venture, and what it hopes to offer to consumers.
+What’s clear from reviewing the various brand magazines available is that there is no one-size-fits-all approach to be taken when developing a content marketing strategy: any brand should carefully analyse what exactly it is hoping to gain from such a venture, and what it hopes to offer to consumers.
 If the resulting magazine can deliver on these aims, it may prove to be an extremely powerful asset indeed.